Watertown Lawn Installation Services

 Contact Watertown's Department of Public Works for Site Preparation Debris & Installation Material Management

-Proper material management is essential for any lawn installation in Watertown.
-Existing vegetation must be disposed of through the April–November yard waste collection program, using only biodegradable paper bags as required by the Massachusetts Department of Environmental Protection.
+Proper debris and material management is essential for any lawn installation in Watertown.
+Existing vegetation must be disposed of through the April–November seasonal yard waste collection using biodegradable paper bags only (no plastic), in accordance with Massachusetts Department of Environmental Protection guidelines.
 Bulk soil and rock should be taken to the Transfer Station, which requires a resident permit and may involve fees.
-Coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits for large projects.
-Sod must be stored for no more than 24-48 hours in shade with irrigation, while seed should be kept in cool, dry conditions.
+For large projects, coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits to protect infrastructure.
+Sod should be stored for no more than 24-48 hours in shade with irrigation, while seed must be kept cool and dry.
+Compost for amendments can be sourced through municipal programs.
 Notify neighbors in advance and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
-For all site preparation and debris management, coordinate with:
+For all debris and material management, coordinate with:

 Watertown Department of Public Works